 - While the stock continues to cook, gather all the ingredients for the chashu sauce.

-- In a large pot (I used a 4.5 QT Le Creuset), add the reserved soup broth, soy sauce, sake, mirin, and salt and stir all together.
+- To a large pot (I used a 4.5 QT Le Creuset), add 2 cups reserved soup broth, 2 cups soy sauce, ¼ cup sake, ¼ cup mirin, and 3 Tbsp Diamond Crystal kosher salt and stir all together.
 Bring it to a simmer over medium heat.
 Once simmering, turn off the heat and set aside.

 To Add the Chicken Fat to the Broth

-- At the 2-hour mark, add the rendered chicken fat and green parts of the Tokyo negi (reserving the white parts to use later) to the stockpot.
+- At the 2-hour mark, add to the stockpot 3.5 oz rendered chicken fat and the green parts of 2 Tokyo negi (naga negi; long green onion), reserving the white parts to use later.
 Now, set a new timer and cook, uncovered, for 1 HOUR on high heat.

 To Braise the Chashu (2 Hours)